greg-hutchinson/agile/sprint-planning/PITCHME.md

 Velocity =
 @snapend
 @snap[east span-70 text-left]
-Amount of Story Points on average a team has **completed** during a Sprint.
+Number of Story Points on average that a team has **completed** during a Sprint
 @snapend